 Installing a dog door can give your pet freedom and reduce your trips to the backyard.
-You'll need to decide between placing it through a wall or through an existing human door.
-Each method has its own steps, tools, and considerations.
-A wall installation, for example, often costs more, around $300-$800 for materials and professional labor, but it keeps your main door intact.
+Choose wisely.
+You'll need to decide between placing it through a wall or through an existing human door, and each method has its own steps, tools, and considerations to weigh before you start.
+A wall installation, for example, often costs more - around $300-$800 for materials and professional labor - but it keeps your main door intact and can last 15+ years without issue.

 A through-door installation is generally simpler and less expensive, often between $100-$300, including the door kit.
-It's a project many homeowners can tackle in an afternoon.
-This guide will walk you through both options, helping you pick the right choice for your home and your dog.
+Weekend project.
+It's a project many homeowners can tackle in an afternoon, and this guide will walk you through both options, helping you pick the right choice for your home and your dog.
 You'll get specific instructions and tool lists to complete the job safely.

 Through-Door Installation: A Simpler Approach

-Most dog door kits come with a template, which simplifies the cutting process.
-You'll typically use a jigsaw for the main cuts.
-If your door is hollow core, you'll need to reinforce the edges of the cut-out to prevent it from collapsing.
-Wood shims and construction adhesive work well here.
+Most dog door kits come with a template, which simplifies the cutting process considerably.
+You'll typically use a jigsaw for the main cuts - a DeWalt 20V MAX jigsaw handles hollow and solid-core doors cleanly.
+If your door is hollow core, you'll need to reinforce the edges of the cut-out to prevent it from collapsing, using wood shims and construction adhesive.
 I've done this on three different doors, and it always holds up.

 Here's a step-by-step for a standard through-door installation: